When it comes to vaping and vaporizer safety…

 This all depends on what material it is you're exactly inhaling in the form of micro-particles and the quantities that you're inhaling.
 But it there is a potential health risk involved with inhaling toxic micro-particles.

 Particle pollution occurring in the air path before it reaches your heating element is less likely.

-There are only four (4) materials of which your air path can be made up:
+With most vaporizers, there are four (4) materials of which your air path can be made up: